george-pov/YTSkedy/docs/ui/development/end-to-end-testing.md

 5. Are network calls mocked when API behavior is involved?
 6. Is Chromium coverage enough, or is there a clear reason to run every configured browser?
-7. Is the test small enough that future contributors will trust it?
+7. Is the test small enough that contributors will trust it?
-8. If the test fails later, is the fix, rewrite, or delete decision clear?
+8. When the test fails, is the fix, rewrite, or delete decision clear?

 If the answers do not identify a stable browser-level contract, keep the check manual, temporary, or covered by unit tests.